Companies and community partners provide critical resources to the Greater Cleveland Food Bank, helping to provide over 57 million meals a year.

 - Dewey’s Pizza made a $5,000 donation after contributing $5 per large pizza sold for a week at 3 locations.

 The Food Bank works closely with partners to provide campaign collateral and marketing support for cause marketing campaigns.
-For more information and to partner in a cause marketing campaign, contact Kellie Biller (216.738.2046), Marketing and Corporate Event Manager for more information.
+For more information and to partner in a cause marketing campaign, contact our Corporate Relations Team at 216.738.2046 or via email for more information.

 Sponsorship opportunities are available for Market at the Food Bank and Taste of the Browns.